Holocene-Reconstruction/Holocene-code/README.md

 This GitHub repository contains the Holocene Reconstruction code, and this readme file explains how to set it up and use it.

 This code and readme are still under development.
-This is v1.0.0 of the code.
-To read about the Holocene reconstruction made using this code, see Erb et al., in press: "Reconstructing Holocene temperatures in time and space using paleoclimate data assimilation"
+To read about the Holocene reconstruction made using v1.0.0 of this code, see Erb et al., in press: "Reconstructing Holocene temperatures in time and space using paleoclimate data assimilation"

 ## 2. Getting started